Sakib1263/TF-1D-2D-Segmentation-End2EndPipelines/README.md

-# UNet-Segmentation-Model-Builder-Tensorflow-Keras
+# UNet-Model-Builder-Tensorflow-Keras
-This repository contains 1D and 2D Signal Segmentation Model Builder for UNet and several of its variants developed in KERAS-Tensorflow.
+This repository contains 1D and 2D Signal Segmentation Model Builder for UNet and several of its variants developed in Tensorflow-Keras.
 The code supports Deep Supervision, Autoencoder mode and other options explained in the DEMO.
 The segmentation models can be used for binary or multiclass segmentation, or for regression tasks.

 ## Models supported
 1. **UNet** [1]